Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

 Subtle differences in the description of imaging findings can lead to drastically different treatment decisions.
-To ensure that image annotations and model outputs can be interpreted unambiguously by both clinicians and devices or automated systems that may act upon the information, the terms used to describe and report image-derived measurements and qualitative evaluations need to be well-defined.
+To ensure that image annotations can be interpreted unambiguously by both clinicians and devices or automated systems that may act upon the information, the terms used to describe and report annotations need to be well-defined.
 DICOM structured reporting uses codes of established clinical terminologies and ontologies to describe image-derived information rather than using free text.
-The use of structured reports and standardized codes facilitates interpretation of image annotations and model outputs by both humans and machines and is therefore critical for enabling structural and semantic interoperability between ML models and clinical systems.
+For example, while many words in English and other languages may be used to refer to a ``tumor'' as the finding type of the ROI, the concept can be unambiguously represented across languages and domains by the SNOMED-CT code ``108369006''.
+The use of structured reports and standardized codes facilitates interpretation of image annotations by both humans and machines and is therefore critical for enabling structural and semantic interoperability between ML models and clinical systems.
 The standard-based approach further facilitates the re-use of data beyond the scope of the project or use case for which they were initially created.
 While there are several advantages to using codes, they are cumbersome to work with and increase the complexity of ML programs and are thus in our experience often frowned on by developers.
 The \emph{highdicom} library provides data structures and methods that abstract the codes and significantly simplify using and operating on coded concepts.

-While codes chosen from well-established coding schemes can significantly improves interoperability, the choice of the appropriate code can still pose a significant challenge to both developers and clinical experts.
+While codes chosen from well-established coding schemes can significantly improve interoperability, the choice of the appropriate code can still pose a significant challenge to both developers and clinical experts.
 The \emph{highdicom} library does not (and cannot) fully solve this problem.
-However, the library (together with the underlying \emph{pydicom} library) exposes value sets defined in the DICOM standard via easy-to-use abstractions, and by depending on these abstractions throughout its API, encourages developers to choose codes from these predefined sets.
+Indeed, in practice it may be the case that no standard coded concept accurately describes the annotation and a custom coding scheme is required.
+DICOM allows, and \emph{pydicom} and \emph{highdicom} support, the definitition of such custom coding schemes with the convention of a prefix of ``99`` followed by an identifying text string.
+Consumers of custom coded concepts should detect this condition and seek out-of-band information for correct interpretation of the annotations.
+However, for a large range of common clinical use cases the library (together with the underlying \emph{pydicom} library) exposes value sets defined in the DICOM standard via abstractions, and by depending on these abstractions throughout its API, encourages developers to choose codes from these predefined sets.